barrass.dev

 Disk identifier: 0x1a2a9193

-Type the following to create a new partition in the image ([RET] means to press the return/enter key): n [RET] p [RET] 1 [RET] [RET] [RET].
-This creates a new Linux-format partition that fills the drive.
-This partition should be visible if you now run the p command.
+Now we can make a new partition with n [RET] p [RET] 1 [RET] [RET] [RET].
+This will make a new Linux-format partition that fills the drive.
+If we re-run the p command, this partition should now be visible.

 Command (m for help): n